ClinicalEpigeneticsLaboratory/eDAVE/README.md

 #### Run eDAVE locally
 Because of technical limitations web-based eDAVE is providing access to only part of the data deposited in the GDC.
 To overcome this obstacle a user may run eDAVE locally.
-To do so a user should follow one out of two alternative paths (described below) as well as open `data-processing-pipeline/config.json` and update the fields listed below.
+To do so, You should follow one out of two alternative paths (described below) as well as open `data-processing-pipeline/config.json` and update the fields listed below.